Precision Air

 Precision Air Services Plc (operating as Precision Air; DSE:PAL) is a Tanzanian airline based at Julius Nyerere International Airport in Dar es Salaam.
-The airline operates scheduled passenger services to Nairobi, Entebbe, and to various airports and airstrips throughout Tanzania.
+The airline operates scheduled passenger services to Nairobi and Comoros; and to various airports and airstrips in Tanzania.
+Kenya Airways owns 41.23% of the airline, and is a component company of the Tanzania All Share Index.